mitodl/ocw-studio/README.md

 - There are also several management commands for Concourse-CI pipelines:
   - `backpopulate_pipelines`: to create/update pipelines for all or some existing `Websites` (filters available)
   - `trigger_pipelines <version>`: to manually trigger the draft or live pipeline for all or some existing `Websites` (filters available)
 - If you wish to disable concourse integration, set `CONTENT_SYNC_PIPELINE_BACKEND=` in your .env file.

 ### Running a Local Concourse Docker Container
-  You can run a local concourse instance in a docker container for some light testing.
-You will need docker-compose version 1.28.0 or above:

-    `docker-compose --profile concourse up`

-The concourse UI will be available for login at http://concourse:8080 (You should  add `127.0.0.1 concourse` to your hosts file.)

-However, this comes with some limitations.
-The pipeline will never succeed as currently configured because of how AWS credentials and fastly variables are passed to concourse.
-But it will be enough to create and trigger pipelines.
-You can also get the webhook working via ngrok.

 You will need to set the following .env variables for the concourse docker container:

 ```python